ampasalapraveen/ampasala-rpa/blog/3-How-to-Filter-Data-Tables-in-UiPath-Studio/index.md

-# 3.How to Filter Data Tables in UiPath Studio
+# How to Filter Data Tables in UiPath Studio

 The default filter Data Table activity for Studio.
 Suppose we have a table with 10 records with columns like FirstName, LastName, Company, Address, etc. For this example, I want to filter the records based anyone with the first name as “John.”
 We will use this example throughout this  post, with different approaches.
 I have already read an Excel and put the data into SampleDT variable and FilteredDT is the variable that we will use for storing the result.